miketang84/sapper/README.md

 SApp focuses on easy use.

-This project is in very alpha stage now, now I have verify the prototype of my thoughts, later need huge work to make it workable.
+This project is in very alpha stage now, I have verified the prototype of my thoughts, later need huge work to make it workable.

 Now , you can

 ```
+cd examples/basic/
 cargo build
 cargo run
 ```